samsesh/pritunl-install/README.md

 ```
 > To know more about the pi-hole project, you can check their website from [this link](https://pi-hole.net/), [vpn docs](https://docs.pi-hole.net/guides/vpn/openvpn/overview/), [Github](https://github.com/pi-hole)
 ---
-## warp
+## cfwarp
-- We use warp so that we are inside the cloudflare network and the IP address of the server is not leaked and remains clean.
+- We use cfwarp so that we are inside the cloudflare network and the IP address of the server is not leaked and remains clean.
 - To use it, just do the following
 1. clone project :
 ``` bash